harrisonmmiller/auto-annotated-portfolio/content/pages/projects/project-two.md

 description: >-
   As a producer, I managed budgeting, securing equipment rentals, coordinating the cast and crew logistics, and overseeing the hiring process.
-Being able to ensure smooth day to day operations, being able to solve problems quickly on and off set, and overseeing all key production responsibilities  was a key task for this role.
+Being able to ensure smooth day-to-day operations, being able to solve problems quickly on and off set, and overseeing all key production responsibilities has been a key task for this role.
 featuredImage:
   type: ImageBlock